Last Updated: 8/28/22 | August 28th, 2022

 Take it easy this morning by touring the town a bit more on foot.
 Check out the colonial architecture along the waterfront and the governor’s residence.
 This building from the early 1900s is not open, but you can marvel at the exterior.

-After lunch, you should grab a tuk-tuk and head a bit out of town to check out Phnom Sampeu.
-Take about an hour to climb to the monastery on the hill.
-You’ll also find some caves in the area with Buddhist temples in them.
+After lunch, you should grab a tuk-tuk and head a bit out of town to check out Phnom Sampeu, a large hill where you’ll find some caves with Buddhist temples in them.
 There’s also another cave at the foot of Phnom Sampeu; this is where you want to be around dusk, when millions of bats fly out of the cave in search of food.
 It’s an incredible sight!
+You can hire a driver for around $20 USD for a full day.

 Day 21 – Siem Reap or Phnom Penh